 But here we're talking about opportunists buying individual parcels to do tear downs and over-build.
-Below we'll outline several courses of action for a person concerned about tear downs in a particular neighborhood.
+Below we'll outline several courses of action for a person or community organization concerned about tear downs in a particular neighborhood.

 • Learn your facts.
 Find out whether one developer is responsible, or whether a variety of apparently unconnected persons are engaging in this activity.
-If one or a few persons predominate, try to interview them and learn their intentions.
+If one or a few persons predominate, try to meet with them to learn their intentions.

-Pay attention to why they think your neighborhood is such a hot commodity, listen for a strategy, and probe to find out their motivation.
+Pay attention to why they think your neighborhood is such a hot commodity, listen for a strategy, and probe to find out any motivation other than sheer profitability.

 • Also talk to any city planners that may be employees or consultants to your community.
 What do they think of what's happening?
 Are there any ways to use the zoning ordinance or the comprehensive plan (sometimes called a master plan, a land use plan, housing plan, or policy statement) to argue against the tear downs?

-After all, zoning began as a way of assuring that light and air were available to tenement houses in New York City, and here you are being deprived of the morning sunlight and evening breezes that you have enjoyed all these years!
+After all, zoning began as a way of assuring that light and air were available to tenement houses in New York City, but with the tear down phenomenon, neighbors are have less access to the morning sunlight and evening breezes that they have enjoyed all these years!

-• Point out that the net effect is that your perfectly fine good appears to be dwarfed, and is actually diminished in value because you no longer have the air, light, circulation, and feeling of openness outdoors that you previously enjoyed.
+• Point out that the net effect is that a perfectly fine home appears to be dwarfed, and is actually diminished in value because the homeowner no longer has the air, light, circulation, and feeling of openness outdoors previously enjoyed.

-• After being rational, ask if the city government is prepared to compensate you for your losses incurred due to their lack of vigilance about the situation, or whether they prefer to enact sensible regulations that would halt this unjust progression.
+• After being rational, ask if the city government is prepared to compensate homeowners for losses incurred due to their lack of vigilance about the situation, or whether they prefer to enact sensible regulations that would halt this unjust progression.